seqan/seqan/manual/source/Tutorial/InputOutput/BedIO.rst

 A First Working Example
 -----------------------

-The following example shows an example of a program that reads the file with the path ``example.bed`` and prints its contents back to the user on standard output.
+The following example shows an example of a program that reads the file ``example.bed`` and prints its contents back to the user on standard output.

 .. includefrags:: demos/tutorial/bed_io/example1.cpp

 The program first opens a :dox:`BedFileIn` for reading and a :dox:`BedFileOut` for writing.
 The BED records are read into :dox:`BedRecord` objects which we will focus on below.
 In this case, we use the :dox:`Bed3Record` specialization of the :dox:`BedRecord` class.

+The output of the example program looks as follows:

+.. includefrags:: demos/tutorial/bed_io/example1.cpp.stdout

 Assignment 1
 """"""""""""